Understanding ChatGPT: How ChatGPT Works

 You’re in the right place!
 AI is a fascinating field and one that is building tremendous traction across the business landscape.

-As technology advances, business applications are becoming more plausible in everyday practice.
+As technology advances, artificial intelligence applications for business are becoming more plausible in everyday practice.

 AI is being used to save time and increase productivity outputs over many different roles and sectors.